dmannan/graphSpec/comparison_of_spec.md

-Our spec: we can easily get the graph, and metadata is separate.. above methods don't have this (the graph is with the metadata)
+Our spec: we can easily get the graph, and metadata is separate.. above methods don't have this (the graph is with the metadata).
+Openml format matches ours